Skip to content

 · Why it matters

 Storage retention is the question most CCTV calculators get wrong by 30-50% — they hard-code H.264 bitrate when the modern install runs H.265+ or Zipstream.
 They assume 24/7 recording when motion-trigger is operational reality.
 They quote storage in TB without translating to HDD count.
 This one carries codec-aware bitrate defaults per camera model, four recording schedules, multiple HDD-size plans and an NVR-vs-VMS recommendation against camera count.
-Eight brands · twelve verified camera profiles · sources cited per model · last verified 2026.
+Fifty brands · sixty-three verified camera profiles · sources cited per model · last verified 2026.

 · Frequently asked